 Webinar Focus China

-At Horizons Corporate Advisory, we have navigated clients through the regulation reforms and collaborated with the Industrial Federation of Canavese (Italy) this Summer to present an insight.
+At Horizons Corporate Advisory, we have navigated clients through the regulation reforms and collaborated with the Industrial Federation of Canavese (Italy) this Summer to present China insights.
 Through a joint webinar “Focus China: the new foreign investment landscape” hosted on 17th June 2021, our experts provided the essential China checklist for Italian investments today.

 Dr. Lucia Myriam Netti, Regional Partner in Horizons Italy – Head of the Group’s consulting activities in Europe, and Dr. Pier-Domenico Peirone, Executive Director of Pathways (partner of Horizons Group), were called to lead the webinar.
 The webinar attracted over numerous local Italian companies from various sectors including packaging, textiles and mechanics with plans to enter the China market.